 Synthetic Data quality report: multivariate distributions and correlations

-Where univariate distributions and correlations provide insight in the distribution and relationship for single categories, multivariate distributions provide insight for combinations of categories and are also captured by the Syntho Engine.
+Where univariate distributions and correlations provide insight in the distributions and relationships for single categories, multivariate distributions provide insight for combinations of categories and are also captured by the Syntho Engine.

 As an example, we provide you with the result of the bivariate distribution that provides insight in the frequency of a combination of data records for two given categories.
-When displayed in a matrix, one can observe the frequency of all possible combinations of data records for two categories, which provides insight in the bivariate distribution.
-As can be seen in the following matrices, the matrix for original data (grey) and the matrix for synthetic data (blue) are nearly identical for all possible combinations of data records for the two categories age and education.
+When displayed in a matrix, one can observe the frequency of all possible combinations of data records for two categories.
+As can be seen in the following matrices, the matrix for original data (grey) and the matrix for synthetic data (blue) are nearly identical for all possible combinations of data records for the categories [height – birthdate] and [weight – height].

 Original data: left in grey – synthetic data: right in bluecq

-Since multivariate correlations and distributions can be formed as endless combinations, they result in numerous graphs for potential analysis.
+Since multivariate correlations and distributions can be calculated for each combination of categories, this exercise will result in many graphs.
 As illustrated, we only provide the bivariate distribution between age and education in this shortened version of the quality report and are more than happy to share our full version of this Census Income Database (1994) case study.

 Synthetic Data quality report: deep ‘hidden’ relations